A community event for children and families brought to you by the Institute of Imagination (iOi)

 - Confidence: Many parents noticed a boost in their children’s confidence as they had the opportunity to showcase their ideas and receive recognition for their creativity.

-- Creativity: My Big Idea sparked the creative thinking of the children, inspiring them to think outside the box and explore innovative solutions to improve their local community.
+- Creativity: My Big Idea sparked the creative thinking of children, inspiring them to think outside the box and explore innovative solutions to improve their local community.